GJasonAnderson/fps-leader/docs/index.md

 ## 5 Sept 2018 | Preach Off

 ### 6th Grade Leader Meeting
-There will be a special meeting for all 6th grade leaders in the worship center at 8:00 PM (immediately after large group, during high small group time) - plan to be there!
+There will be a special meeting for all 6th grade leaders in the worship center at 8:00 PM (immediately after large group, during high school small group time) - plan to be there!

+### *Live Original Tour* Tickets
+Don't forget to reserve your free tickets for [Sadie Robertson's Live Original Tour](https://liveoriginal.com/) at FPS this week - supplies are limited and you must reserve a seat in order to attend on 24 Oct 2018.

 ### Group Guides
 - [*Goliath Must Fall* Week 4 - Comfort Must Fall](guide.pdf) *7th - 12th grade*